- For other places with the same name, see Johannesburg (disambiguation).

 At 222 m the Carlton Centre is the tallest building in Africa, but not the tallest structure.
 Both the Hillbrow (270 m) and Sentech (234 m) towers in Johannesburg are taller than the Carlton.
 The tallest structure in Africa is the 301-m SASOL chimney in Secunda followed closely by two 300-m smoke stacks at the Duvha Power Station outside Witbank. |

-The Central Business Direct regeneration accelerated in the run up to the 2010 World Cup and there are many areas of the inner city which are visitable.
-The central area's poor reputation is no longer deserved.
-City planners are using art as the cornerstone of the CBDs redevelopment and there are numerous galleries and art spaces popping up across the CBD.
+The poor reputation of the Central Business District (CBD) is no longer deserved.
+There are numerous galleries and art spaces popping up across the CBD.
 The city centre is the most-visited part of Johannesburg for African tourists, particularly the traders who come to shop at Johannesburg's wholesale outlets.

 On the west side, Fordsburg is the formerly-Indian now known as “little Somilia” and “ Eithiopia Town” part of central Joburg and has some Indian and Pakistani restaurants as well as African street food, shops and markets.
 Good food is to be found in this neighbourhood, which, by Johannesburg's standards, shows signs of street life in the evenings, and more so on Friday and Saturday.
 Most places are halal, and so no alcohol is served.
 The Oriental Plaza shopping mall is here and has good bargains.

-In the centre of town, between Jeppe St and Bree Street at Delvers Street, look up and see the Amharic script which denotes that you are in the Ethiopian/Somali part of town - there are Ethiopian restaurants and coffee shops located in the Africa Mall and Johannesburg Mall.
+In the centre of town, between Jeppe St and Bree Street at Delvers Street, look up and see the Amharic script which denotes that you are in the Ethiopian/Somali part of town.
+There are Ethiopian restaurants and coffee shops in the Africa Mall and Johannesburg Mall.
 Best to arrive before 14:00.

 To the north east, Yeoville is known as Le Petit Kinshasa and is home to many of the Francophone African diaspora in Johannesburg.
 Lots of Camerounian restaurants and Congolese bars.

-Hillbrow has a bad reputation for drug dealing, sex bars, crime, etc., but is slowly improving - if you visit Constitution Hill, or Johannesburg Art Gallery, Hillbrow is right across the street, not that scary.
-Empty your pockets and go for a walk to the base of the Hillbrow Tower on a Sunday morning - stay on the main streets and keep your wits about you - and don't carry anything that is worth stealing.
-Certainly an interesting experience.
+Hillbrow has a bad reputation for drug dealing, sex bars, crime, etc., but is slowly improving.
+If you visit Constitution Hill, or Johannesburg Art Gallery, Hillbrow is right across the street, not that scary.
+Empty your pockets and go for a walk to the base of the Hillbrow Tower on a Sunday morning.
+Stay on the main streets and keep your wits about you, and don't carry anything that is worth stealing.
+It is certainly an interesting experience.
 Worth watching Louis Theroux's Law and Disorder in Johannesburg before your visit.

-- Johannesburg Art Gallery, Corner of Klein and King George streets, Joubert Park, ☏ +27 11 725-3130.
-The biggest gallery on the African continent with a good collection of local and international work on display.
-And it's free.
+- The Johannesburg Art Gallery is the biggest gallery on the African continent.
+It has a good collection of local and international work on display.

-- South African National Museum of Military History, Erlswold Way, Saxonwold (Next to the Johannesburg), ☏ +27 11 646-5513, [email protected]. daily 09:00-16:30.
-A good collection of military hardware, including one of very few ME 262 jet fighters from World War II still in existence.
+The South African National Museum of Military History in Saxonwold has a good collection of military hardware, including one of the very few ME 262 jet fighters from World War II still in existence.
 There is also a huge South African-built G6 self-propelled, 155mm howitzer on show.
-A snack shop as well as a shop selling genuine and reproduction vintage military equipment is located within the museum.
-R20 entrance fee.

 Do